mpaglia0/Iudas/static/lunr/README.md

 # How to use Lunr search

-Lunr works out of the box and needs any coniguration.
+Lunr works out of the box and needs any configuration.

 If you desire to add supporto for your own language copy/paste `lunr.it.js` and rename it accordingly to your own language (`lunr.fr.js`, `lunr.de.js`, etc.) then translate it.